Foundations of a theory of quantum gravity: Towards a generalized spin statistics ``theorem'': mathematical preliminaries

 and The corresponding quantized electric charge is

 so that all unprimed (primed) operators have charge $1$ (-$1$).
 Note that we already knew how to distinguish $\widetilde{a}^{\dag}_{\vec{k}}$ from $\widetilde{h}^{\dag}_{\vec{k}}$ physically while both are positive norm particles with helicity $\frac{1}{2}$, four momentum $k$ and electric charge $+1$.
 Indeed, the distinction between both of them was already clear in the calculation of $S^{rs}$ where different couplings with other particles occurred due to the different transformation laws under the little group.
 The following calculation reveals that $K$ does not distinguish them and likewise for $L$ (the reader is invited to calculate that expression).
 Hence, we obtain the following interpretation: $\widetilde{a}^{\dag}_{\vec{k}}$ creates a particle of helicity $\frac{1}{2}$ with four momentum $k$, $Q$ charge $+1$, $K$ charge $-1$ and positive norm. $\widetilde{c}^{\dag}_{\vec{k}}$ creates it's mirror particle of negative norm; by convention\footnote{Because we have equaled the Grassmann coefficients over different ``families''.
 In the full Grassmann-Clifford theory, there is the possibility for a dynamical symmetry breaking between particles and anti-particles.
 This suggests a possible mechanism for baryogenesis.} $\widetilde{c}'^{\dag}_{\vec{k}}$ creates the anti-particle of opposite helicity, $Q$ charge and identical $K$ charge.
-Finally, $\widetilde{a}'^{\dag}_{\vec{k}}$ creates the negative norm anti-particle. $\widetilde{b}^{\dag}_{\vec{k}}$ creates the same particle as $\widetilde{a}^{\dag}_{\vec{k}}$ but then with helicity $-\frac{1}{2}$; the reader may complete the list of corresponding operators. $\widetilde{h}^{\dag}_{\vec{k}}$ creates a particle of the same species than $\widetilde{a}^{\dag}_{\vec{k}}$ but is physically distinct due to the transformation properties under the little group - again it is easy to find the corresponding mirror (negative norm) anti-particle. \\* \\* Now, we initiate the inclusion of mass from a traditional point of view and in the next chapter, natural generalizations of quantum mechanics suggested by this work are constructed.
-Let us do a simple counting exercise: in the massless theory we have 16 operators which can be seen to correspond essentially to two different particles (with two helicity states each).
+Finally, $\widetilde{a}'^{\dag}_{\vec{k}}$ creates the negative norm anti-particle. $\widetilde{b}^{\dag}_{\vec{k}}$ creates the same particle as $\widetilde{a}^{\dag}_{\vec{k}}$ but then with helicity $-\frac{1}{2}$; the reader may complete the list of corresponding operators. $\widetilde{h}^{\dag}_{\vec{k}}$ creates a particle of the same species than $\widetilde{a}^{\dag}_{\vec{k}}$ but is physically distinct due to the transformation properties under the little group - again it is easy to find the corresponding mirror (negative norm) anti-particle. \\* \\* Let us do a simple counting exercise: in the massless theory we have 16 operators which can be seen to correspond essentially to two different particles (with two helicity states each).
 There is the symmetry positive norm versus negative norm and particle versus anti-particle which provides the number $2.2.2.2 = 16$.
 Hence, we might need two different masses, but the mass action $S_4$ we have given so far contains only one.
 This is because we have missed a slight extension due to a preoccupation with the standard Dirac theory (and actually, in the Dirac theory such extension is also possible).
 Indeed, we can write down